 All program execution features are controlled via a few command line parameters.
 When you start WinRaidMonitor on your Windows command line, you will see this output:

-usage: WinRaidMonitor [-a] [-d] -f <arg> -h <arg> -l <arg> [-o <arg>] [-p <arg>] [-s] -t <arg> [-u <arg>] [-w <arg>] -a Always send mail, even if mirror is healthy (optional) -d Print debugging output (optional) -f <arg> FROM mail address -h <arg> SMTP host to send mail to -l <arg> drive letter of the mirror to check -o <arg> Diskpart OK status for healthy mirror on non-EN systems (optional) -p <arg> Port the SMTP is listening at (optional, default: 25) -s Encrypt SMTP connection via SSL (optional) -t <arg> TO mail address -u <arg> Username for STMP authentication (optional) -w <arg> Password for STMP authentication (optional)
+usage: WinRaidMonitor [-a] [-d] -f <arg> -h <arg> -l <arg> [-m <arg>] [-o <arg>] [-p <arg>] [-s] -t <arg> [-u <arg>] [-w <arg>] -a Always send mail, even if mirror is healthy (optional) -d Print debugging output (optional) -f <arg> FROM mail address -h <arg> SMTP host to send mail to -l <arg> Drive letter of the mirror to check -m <arg> What to look for instead of 'Mirror' on non-EN systems (optional) -o <arg> Diskpart OK status for healthy mirror on non-EN systems (optional) -p <arg> Port the SMTP is listening at (optional, default: 25) -s Encrypt SMTP connection via SSL (optional) -t <arg> TO mail address -u <arg> Username for STMP authentication (optional) -w <arg> Password for STMP authentication (optional)

 As described in section 1 of this manual, WinRaidMonitor checks the health of your software mirror/RAID by the drive letter it is mapped to on your system.
 This drive letter must be specified via the -l switch when calling WinRaidMonitor.